vega/vega-lite/site/docs/mark/errorbar.md

 We can customize different parts of the error bar [mark definition](#properties) or [config](#config).

-For example, we can add the error bar's end ticks and customize it by setting `ticks` to `true` or adding a mark property to `ticks`, such as setting `color` to `"blue"`:
+For example, we can add the error bar's end ticks and customize it by setting `ticks` to `true` or adding a mark property to `ticks`, such as setting `color` to `"teal"`:

 <div class="vl-example" data-name="layer_point_errorbar_2d_horizontal_custom_ticks"></div>